gauravtendolkar/gauravtendolkar.github.io/docs/_posts/2024-05-27-Optimising-the-Training-Loop.markdown

 ## Gradient Accumulation

+Note that the activation memory depends on batch size.
 To reduce peak memory usage, we can use a simple technique called gradient accumulation.
 Note that for a batch size of $N$ samples $x_1, x_2, ..., x_N$,

 $$
 \frac{\text{d}(loss)}{\text{d}W} =  \frac{1}{N}\left(\frac{\text{d}(loss(x_1))}{\text{d}W} + \frac{\text{d}(loss(x_2))}{\text{d}W} + ... + \frac{\text{d}(loss(x_N))}{\text{d}W}\right)
 $$

 Therefore, instead of feeding all $N$ samples of a batch during the forward pass, we could forward one sample at a time and accumulate the gradients for that sample.
 The accumulated gradient over all samples of a batch can then be divided by $N$ to give the final gradient.
 This gradient value should be exactly equal to the gradient computed by feeding the entire batch at once (barring numerical precision issues).
-This way, we get to use a large batch size for gradient descent and yet the peak activation memory drops by a factor of $N$.
+This way, we get to use a large batch size ($N$) for gradient descent and yet the peak activation memory drops by a factor of $N$.

 This technique will result in increased computation time as samples are now processed in a loop.
-Instead of dividing the batch into individual samples, we candivide the batch into micro batches of just enough samples to fit into the GPU memory.
+Therefore, to strike a balance, we can divide the batch into micro batches of just enough samples to fit into the GPU memory.

 Lets re-write the training loop with gradient accumulation.